 How to Request to Vote by Mail

-• Fill out and return the application on the back cover of this pamphlet.
+• Fill out and return the application on the back cover of the Voter Information Pamphlet.

 • Call (415) 554-4375, or visit the Department of Elections in City Hall, Room 48.